trevorwhitney/dotfiles/README.md

 ## TODO:
   - move more stuff into home-manager
-    - dotfiles
+    - kubectl
   - promote home-manager to top level?
     - does the host file need an entry for the home-manager file to use?